Diane Mutti-Burke, (816) 235-2549, email@example.com, and Lynda Payne, (816) 235-2539, firstname.lastname@example.org

 The final examination in defense of the dissertation is open to all members of the doctoral faculty, who may attend as interested observers.
 The supervisory committee and its chair will determine the format and procedures of the defense.
 The date, time and location must be announced and published at least two weeks before each final examination takes place.

-For a student with History as a discipline, this examination may be conducted only after the dissertation has been approved by the History member/s of the supervisory committee, and may not be administered when UMKC is not officially in session.
+For a student with History as a discipline, this examination may be conducted only after the dissertation has been approved by the History member/s of the supervisory committee.

 The defense of the dissertation is approved when a majority of the supervisory committee, including the History member/s of the committee, recommends approval and signs the Report of Result of Final Doctoral Examination form.
 Within 48 hours of the defense, the supervisory committee chair will report the results of the final dissertation examination in writing to the candidate.